kerbyfc/dotmacs/README.md

 # dotemacs

-This is my personal KISS Emacs config.
+This is fork of https://github.com/bling/dotemacs.git KISS Emacs config.

 # intro